tlow87/creator-report/src/markdown/page.md

     paragraph: From gamers and streamers to NFT-makers and artists, creators are part of both the Passion Economy and the Creator Economy—and our research uncovered its true total addressable market.
     section1-headline: The Creator Economy's
     section1-subhead: Total Addressable Market
+    section1-legend:
+      item:
+        - title: Social Media Users
+          paragraph: Total market size for the global social media network
+        - title: Passion Economy Users
+          paragraph: People who engage in any activity to monetize individuality and non-commoditized skills supported by digital platforms
+        - title: Creators
+          paragraph: Individuals who use their influence, creativity, or skills to aggregate and monetize their audience
     section1-legendOneTitle: Social Media Users
     section1-legendOneParagraph: Total market size for the global social media network
     section1-legendTwoTitle: Passion Economy Users